Treatment of Pythiosis

 Since Pythiosis lesions are very aggressive and can overwhelm the dog’s system in a matter of months, it is imperative that treatment begin immediately.
 Unfortunately, most cases of Pythiosis are diagnosed too late and are usually fatal.

 To successfully treat the disease, it MUST be caught as early as possible.
-The PAVLAB Immunotherapy treatment has been the most effective treatment option available at this point.
+The PAVLAB Immunotherapy has been the most effective treatment option available.
 It immediately strengthens the dog’s immune system much like an allergy shot would fight an allergen.
-The most effective treatment regimens have included a combination of anti-fungals, low dose prednisone, and immunotherapy.
+The most effective treatment regimens have included a combination of early anti-fungals, low dose prednisone, and continuing immunotherapy.

 Some cases require surgery to remove affected tissue if it is in an area that is resectable.
 Surgical removal is not always possible and does not always completely remove all infected tissues, so anti-fungals and/or immunotherapy are usually recommended with or without surgery.